Date and Time: 8 p.m., Saturday 1st July, 2017 - Saturday 1st July, 2017

 We are collating the many memories shared, and linking them to sites in Whitechapel to be put onto our map.
 We are always on the look-out for more, so do contribute yours, either online or simply send us an email.

-John Earl, doyen among historians of theatres, remembers recording the bomb-damaged and derelict remains of the Whitechapel Pavilion in 1961:
+John Earl, doyen among historians of theatres, remembers recording the derelict remains of the Whitechapel Pavilion in 1961:

 It was a dauntingly complex task, as to my (then) untrained eye, it appeared to be an impenetrable forest of heavy timbers, movable platforms and hoisting gear, looking like the combined wreckage of half a dozen windmills!
 I started by chalking an individual number on every stage joist in an attempt to provide myself with a simple skeleton on which to hang the more complicated details.
 Richard Southern's explanations enabled me to allocate names to the various pieces of apparatus, correcting my guesses. (‘Stage basement’ for example was, I learned, an imprecise way of naming a space with three distinct levels).
 He also gave me a brilliant introduction to the workings of a traditional wood stage and to the theatric purposes each part fulfilled.